colalb1/Parallel-QR-Decomposition/README.md

 # Parallel-QR-Decomposition

-BASIC INTRODUCTION GOES HERE
+Course-grained parallel thin-QR decomposition algorithms for tall-and-skinny matrices on a CPU in C++ using OpenMP.

 ## Precursor

-### Why I am doing this project:
+### Why I did this project:

-I want to learn more about parallelizing programs for high-performance numerical computations on CPUs.
+I wanted to learn more about parallelizing programs for high-performance numerical computations on CPUs.
+The [authors' Github](https://github.com/HybridScale/CholeskyQR2-IM) that these algorithms are originally based on contains [heterogeneous](https://www.intel.com/content/www/us/en/developer/articles/technical/efficient-heterogenous-parallel-programming-openmp.html) versions that are relatively difficult to understand without first seeing the pseudocode.
+Thus, this provided an opportunity to mesh my math and HPC interests to learn parallelization in practice, OpenMP, and do a QR decomposition math-refresh while providing some user-friendly(er) code.

+The concepts and insights of this project are not novel, but I wanted to implement numerical algorithms from literature as a "warm-up" to a very interesting project that I begin working on very soon (and to show my C++ competence).
+[This is a hint](https://en.wikipedia.org/wiki/Asian_option) at said project's topic.

 ### What this project is:

-Writing parallel QR decomposition algorithms.
-Part of this will be implementing the GPU-limited algorithms from [this repo](https://github.com/HybridScale/CholeskyQR2-IM) and continuing to other algorithms (like TLQR or Householder (want stable parallel option)) after I get my bearings.
+C++ implementation of novel parallel QR decomposition algorithms from [this paper](https://arxiv.org/abs/2405.04237).
+I will implement the GPU-limited algorithms from [its repository](https://github.com/HybridScale/CholeskyQR2-IM) (**EDIT AFTER IMPLEMENTATION**: the GPU-limited algorithms were *VERY* slow as they were meant for GPUs).

 Start by reading [this paper](https://arxiv.org/abs/2405.04237) for background.
-Now you may continue reading.
+You may continue reading now.

 ### Why you should care:

-Algorithms like this significantly speed up least-squares problems and eigenvalue computations for [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), among other relevant applications.
-Basically, data scientists will waste less time waiting for models to finish computing and can iterate/improve solutions faster.
+Parallel algorithms like these significantly speed up least-squares regression and eigenvalue computations for [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), among [other relevant applications](https://people.duke.edu/~hpgavin/SystemID/References/Tam-QR-history-2010.pdf).
+Basically, data scientists will waste less time waiting for models to finish training and can iterate/improve solutions faster.

-What this means for business people who don't care about all that academic stuff is that your engineers can iterate on solutions faster and make you more money.
+What this means for business people who don't care about any of that high-performance-numerical-computing-math stuff: the computer is faster and your engineers can make you more money.

-## Files
+## File Navigation

+[exploration](https://github.com/colalb1/Parallel-QR-Decomposition/tree/main/exploration): I tinker with OpenMP to make sure it works on my PC.

+[utils](https://github.com/colalb1/Parallel-QR-Decomposition/tree/main/utils): Contains the master helper file with all algorithm implementations (some algorithms are helper functions; this is convenient for testing).

+[tests](https://github.com/colalb1/Parallel-QR-Decomposition/tree/main/tests): Speed and orthogonality error tests.
+The raw `.csv` for the speed tests (in seconds) is in the `/data` path.*

+The remaining folders are named after their algorithm and contain a `.cpp` file with the respective implementation.

+*I know it is bad practice to put the `.csv` in a Github repo, but its size is negligible and the raw data provides relevant insights.

 ## Background